Mercy14846/Urban-Heat-Island-Model/README.md

    1. Go to https://ers.cr.usgs.gov/register/
    2. Create a new account
    3. After creating your account, you need to request "Machine-to-Machine" access:
-      - Log in to Earth Explorer
+      - Log in to Earth Explorer (https://earthexplorer.usgs.gov/)
       - Go to your profile
-      - Click on "Request Access"
+      - Click on "Access Request"
-      - Select "Machine-to-Machine Interface"
+      - Under "Additional Access", select "Machine to Machine API Access"
+      - Fill out the form explaining your intended use
-      - Submit the request and wait for approval (usually within 24 hours)
+      - Submit the request and wait for approval (usually within 24-48 hours)

    Once you have your account with M2M access, you can set up your credentials in one of two ways: